Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Exponential Tracking

-Theorem~\ref{thm:LipschitzTracking} allows us to pick a $j \in I$ and then replace a bound of the form~\eqref{e:condG} with the same bound but with $G_{j,k}^n$ replaced by $\left[\cT_j(G ) \right]_{k}^n$, which will hopefully produce a sharper bound.
-In Theorem \ref{thm:LipschitzTracking}, one assumption we impose on $G$ is that for a fixed $ j \in I$, we have $ G_{i,j}^n =0$ for all $ n \in I$ and $ i \in I - j$.
-Without this assumption we would end up with terms of the form $t e^{\gamma_j t}$ in~\eqref{eq:UBootBound}, which we choose to avoid as we prefer to work with a finite set of exponentially decaying functions as the basis for our estimates.
+Theorem~\ref{thm:LipschitzTracking} lets us pick a $j \in I$, and replace a bound of the form~\eqref{e:condG} with the same bound, where $G_{j,k}^n$ is replaced by $\left[\cT_j(G ) \right]_{k}^n$, possibly producing a sharper bound.
+Note that in Theorem \ref{thm:LipschitzTracking}, we impose that for a fixed $ j \in I$ we have $ G_{i,j}^n =0$ for all $ n \in I$ and $ i \in I - j$.
+Without this assumption, we would end up with terms of the form $t e^{\gamma_j t}$ in~\eqref{eq:UBootBound}.
+We choose to avoid this, as we prefer to work with a finite set of exponentially decaying functions as the basis of our estimates.